couchbaselabs/docs-ng/content/couchbase-sdk-c-2.2/appendix-release-notes.markdown

 * Reset the server's buffers upon reconnection.
-This fixes a crash experienced when requesting a new read with the previous buffer still in tact.
-This was exposed by calling `lcb_failout_server` on a timeout error while maintaining the same server struct.
+This fixes a crash experienced when requesting a new read with the previous buffer still intact.
+This was exposed by calling `lcb_failout_server` on a time-out error while maintaining the same server struct.

    *Issues* :
    [CCBC-275](http://www.couchbase.com/issues/browse/CCBC-275)

 * Make server buffers reentrant-safe.
-When purging implicit commands, we invoke callbacks which may in turn cause other LCB entry points to be invoked which can shift the contents and/or positions of the ringbuffers we're reading from.
+When purging implicit commands, we invoke callbacks that might in turn cause other LCB entry points to be invoked, which can shift the contents or positions of the ring buffers that we're reading from.

    *Issues* :
    [CCBC-282](http://www.couchbase.com/issues/browse/CCBC-282)

-* Use common config retry mechanism for bad configcache.
+* Use common config retry mechanism for bad configuration cache.
 This uses the same error handling mechanism as when a bad configuration has been received from the network.
 New `LCB_CONFIG_CACHE_INVALID` error code to notify the user of such a situation